 - Choose broth-based, vegetable-rich soups and pass on calorie-rich cream-based soups and bisques.

-- Entertain steamed or poached seafood with lemon or cocktail sauce as a healthy option.
+- Flavor steamed or poached seafood with lemon or cocktail sauce as a healthy option.

 - Look for words that indicate lower-fat preparation techniques such as “grilled,” “broiled,” “baked,” “roasted,” or “steamed,” or order foods prepared "dry” with sauce on the side.